|

 memorandum type 4.

-• The grap preprocessor is not explicitly supported; groff mm
+• The grap preprocessor is not explicitly supported; no G1 and G2

-• Registers A, C, T, and U, set from the troff or nroff command
+• The registers A, C, E, T, and U, typically set from the troff or

 • When setting the registers L or W from the command line, use an